African-American dance: Development during slavery

 The Greater Chesapeake area encompassing Virginia, Maryland, and much of North Carolina was the earliest and perhaps most influential location of the black-white cultural interchange that produced "African-American" dance.
 Given their cultural differences, particularly with music and dance, they most likely learned to dance together by creating brand-new dances to draw on their traditions without replicating them precisely.
+Throughout the America, slaves blended tribal rhythms from their roots in Africa with ballroom rhythms of the US to create a distinctive African-American form of dance.
+The tribal rhythms frequently originated from East and West Africa.
+The call and response dance forms that are popular among modern African-American dancers can trace their roots back to these locations.
 Elements of European dances were also absorbed into these creolized dances, and by the late 18th century, the area had developed a recognizable dance style.

+Dance and music were a big part of African society, and that tradition carried on in the diaspora.
+African American slaves also used dance and music as part of their religious ceremonies and other social events in their community.
+Other times, dance was forced on slaves as a way to entertain slave masters, but this was reclaimed as a way for slaves to entertain themselves and pass the time while working, or at night when spending time with each other.

 The limited pictorial record indicates that the original African movements, which emphasized bending at the waist and hips, eventually faded away in favor of a more upright style, similar to European dances.
 However, it has been argued that this change was not an adoption of the European style, but actually reflected the African practice of carrying heavy loads on the head, which requires a straight, upright spine.
 Black dancing continued to reflect other African characteristics such as angularity and asymmetry of body positions, multiple body rhythms or polyrhythms, and a low center of gravity.

 Katrina Thompson found that the evolution of black music and dance emphasizes dance as a form of release.
 In some instances, slaveholders forced slaves to sing and dance to entertain them while they worked.
 The act of singing and dancing for themselves thus became an act of reclamation.
 The cakewalk, for example, developed on plantations as a subtle mockery of the formal, mannered dancing practiced by slaveholding whites.
 The slaves would dress in handed-down finery and comically exaggerate the poised movements of minuets and waltzes for their own amusement.
 A 1981 article by Brooke Baldwin concludes that the cakewalk was meant "to satirize the competing culture of supposedly 'superior' whites.
 Slaveholders were able to dismiss its threat in their own minds by considering it as a simple performance which existed for their own pleasure".

+Black slaves would often dance after a day of picking cotton.